IzabelaEdmunds/Project-week3/CodeBook.md

 # Getting and Cleaning Data Course Project CodeBook
 ## This code book describes the work performed to clean up the data and additional columns in two files created by the script.
 The whole transformations/work is done by “run_analysis.R” script so no manual steps are necessary (it takes around 1 minute to run together with downloading the file).
+## The script run environment is Windows 7 (64-bit), R version 3.1.3 and RStudio version 0.98.1103
 Please read README.md to see the script and its detailed description.

 ** Please note English is not my first language, so I do apologise for any spelling/grammar mistakes and hope all reads clear and is understandable.